 The following materials must accompany your application.
 If they are not included, your application cannot be processed until all the required information has been submitted.

 Applications are thoroughly reviewed by our volunteer board.
-Please allow 10 working days for a decision.
+Please allow at least 10 working days for a decision.
+Your application is expedited by ASJA staff.
+Please do not contact any member of the ASJA Charitable Trust Trustees.
+Thank you.

 Samples of your Published Nonfiction Work